eqsoft/seb2/README.md

 #### allowSpellCheck ####
 #### blacklistURLFilter ####

-* type: string ("")
+* type: string|array ([])
-* semicolon seperated list of blocked url rules.
+* array or semicolon seperated list of blocked url rules.
+The rules are processed before whitelistURLFilter.
 * see also: [whitelistURLFilter](whitelisturlfilter), [urlFilterRegex](#urlfilterregex), [urlFilterTrustedContent](#urlfiltertrustedcontent)

 #### blockPopUpWindows ####